 Columbus combines a low cost of living with a thriving economy.
 From financial services and distribution to state government and retailing, our diverse industries offer a breadth of employment opportunities for your family.

 With the world's largest research institutions leading breakthroughs across industries, Central Ohio earned its reputation as an emerging center of innovation.
 Columbus is nationally recognized for its emerging high-technology focus.
-Home to Battelle Memorial Institute, Chemical Abstracts Service, and Online Computer Library Center (OCLC,) as well as The Ohio State University and The Research Institute at Nationwide Children’s Hospital, Columbus has become one of the world’s leading centers for scientific and technological research, including biotechnology, nanotechnology and other emerging fields.
+Home to Battelle Memorial Institute, Chemical Abstracts Service, and Online Computer Library Center (OCLC,) as well as The Ohio State University and the Abigail Wexner Research Institute at Nationwide Children’s Hospital, Columbus has become one of the world’s leading centers for scientific and technological research, including biotechnology, nanotechnology and other emerging fields.

 Columbus boasts more than 26 colleges, universities and technical schools, giving Columbus the nation’s second highest number of college students per capita.
 Leading the way in enrollment is The Ohio State University with more than 66,000 students.

 Columbus City Schools and several outstanding suburban and private school districts are located in Franklin County.
 The metropolitan area’s K-12 education options include schools that are ranked by U.S. News & World Report as top U.S. high schools.